iPhone Slow and Laggy After iOS 18 Update? Here’s How to Fix It

 How to Fix iPhone Lagging After iOS 18

-If your iPhone feels sluggish after updating to iOS 18, several fixes can help restore its speed.
-These methods address common performance problems like background app activity, animations, and resource-heavy settings.
-We’ll go through each fix step-by-step and start with something simple: close unnecessary background apps.
+If your iPhone feels sluggish after updating to iOS 18—there are a few fixes that can bring it back up to speed.
+These tips tackle common issues like background app activity, heavy animations, and resource-draining settings.
+Let’s start with something easy: closing unnecessary background apps.

 One of the simplest ways to speed up your iPhone is to close any apps running in the background.
 Although iOS manages memory well, having too many apps open at once can cause slowdowns, especially on older devices.

-1. Swipe up from the bottom of the screen (on iPhones with Face ID) or double-press the Home button (on iPhones with a Home button) to access the app switcher.
+1. Swipe up from the bottom of the screen (on iPhones with Face ID) or double-press the Home button (for the iPhone SE 2nd and 3rd generation, as they are the only models with a Home button that support iOS 18) to access the app switcher.

 2. Swipe through the list of open apps.